 When we enter sacred space, we take off our shoes, lower our voices and feel the sense of reverence befitting this contact with the Divine.
 It is innate for thousands of years.
 The awe and power we sense, even if we do not agree with the structure of the faith.
 The feeling of its power remains strong.

 I was raised in the Church and understand it uniquely.
-Christened Episcopalian, baptized in the Church of Christ, taught Sunday school for the Presbyterians, and attended Roman Catholic church in high school, married a man of Jewish faith…Needless to say, my wanderings in faith since then were removed from these trappings of church, but were rooted ever more firmly in the understanding and motivations of Faith, which are clearly not the same thing.
+Christened Episcopalian, baptized in the Church of Christ, taught Sunday school for the Presbyterians and attended Roman Catholic church in high school, married a man of the Jewish faith…Needless to say, my wanderings in faith since they were removed from these trappings of church, but were rooted ever more firmly in the understanding and motivations of Faith, which is clearly not the same thing.